ACCUEIL

 Biidding a five-cards major of 7-8HCP by Stayman

 ****** Lead orientation.
-Responder with no major suiter, with balanced or semi balanced, with 9-10HCP and with queens.
+The responder has no major suiter, and a balanced or hajf balanced, with 9-10HCP and with queens.

 The main auctions